ravleenbajaj/smc-breastcancer/README.md

 ## Overview

-This project demonstrates how to use Sequential Monte Carlo with annealing to sample from posterior distributions of logistic regression coefficients.
+This project is a simple example that demonstrates how to use Sequential Monte Carlo with annealing to sample from posterior distributions of logistic regression coefficients.
 The algorithm gradually transitions from the prior distribution (β=0) to the posterior distribution (β=1), making it particularly effective for complex, multimodal posteriors.

-## Features

 - **Annealed SMC Implementation**: Adaptive temperature scheduling to maintain effective sample size
 - **Bayesian Logistic Regression**: Full posterior inference for classification problems
 - **Feature Analysis**: Identification of statistically significant predictors with credible intervals
-- **Visualization Suite**: Posterior distributions, annealing schedules, and joint posterior plots
-- **Medical Application**: Classification of breast cancer tumors (malignant vs benign)
 - **Model Diagnostics**: Acceptance rates, effective sample size tracking, and weight distributions

 ## Dataset